godaddy/godaddy-test-tools/README.md

 [`node-notifier`](https://www.npmjs.com/package/node-notifier) when
 there are errors in your tests and when tests have run successfully unless you pass the `--no-notify` option.

+### Changelog

+9.x.x:
+* No `baseConfig` is defined by default anymore.
+Please extend the appropriate `eslint-config` package on your `eslintrc` file.
+* `es6` option was removed and became the default.
+This also means that the `istanbul.instrumenter` option became the `isparta.Instrumenter` by default.
+If you want to keep the previous behavior, you can pass the `{ istanbul: { instrumenter: null } }` as option.
+* Removing `jscs` and `jshint` tasks.
+They were already not doing anything.